 Betting Options in the NRL

-For those looking to place NRL bets, options are many and varied.
+For those looking to place wagers in online NRL betting, options are many and varied.
 Different wagers are suited to different skill levels and budgets, so everyone should be able to make a sports bet NRL style.
 To start with, there are simple single bets such as Head-to-Head wagers, where punters simply put money on the team they think will win, and Over/Under bets.
 Here, bettors just need to predict whether the final of a game will be over or under what is predicted by the bookie.
 These are simple stakes, but are a great way to get to know teams, players and the factors that influence their performance, and can be very rewarding as well.
 They are recommended as a starting point for novices and should make up the bulk of a seasoned expert’s budget too.

 For something a little trickier, punters should consider Margin bets once they have gained a little insight.
 These wagers require that the margin of the leading team at full, half or quarter time is predicted, so only fans who feel they have a real understanding of both contesting teams and how the squads interact with each other should attempt these.
 Handicap or Line bets will also interest more experienced punters who understand a team’s performance, as these wagers even the playing field by assigning a handicap start to the side who doesn’t have the head start.